stefanreuther/accidental-build/README.md

 included into the Makefile using the `-include` command.
 By having your compiler create these files, we get automatic header file dependencies (for gcc, use `-MMD -MP`).

+### Ninja support

+Invoke it as

+    mkdir build_dir
+    cd build_dir
+    perl /path/to/Make.pl IN=/path/to/source ninjafile
+    ninja

+to generate a `build.ninja` file instead of a Makefile.
+This support is incomplete and probably not ideal yet.

 ### More